Rocker (subculture): Cultural legacy

 Len Paterson, founder of the Rocker Reunion movement, left, Father Graham Hullet of the 59 Club, seated on motorcycle, at Enfield Motorcycles factory, UK.

 The rockers' look and attitude influenced pop groups in the 1960s, such as The Beatles, as well as hard rock and punk rock bands and fans in the late 1970s.
 The look of the ton-up boy and rocker was accurately portrayed in the 1964 film The Leather Boys.
 The rocker subculture has also influenced the rockabilly revival and the psychobilly subculture.

+The English singer George Michael started using the aesthetic for his last appearance as Wham! on Top of the Pops and prominently during the more mature 1987-88 "Faith" era, wearing a black leather jacket with "Rockers Revenge" (a reference to the biker subculture) and BSA logo, a pair of Levi's jeans and leather boots combined with classic biker accessories.

 Many contemporary rockers still wear engineer boots or full-length motorcycle boots, but Winklepickers (sharp pointed shoes) are no longer common.
 Some wear brothel creepers (originally worn by Teddy Boys), or combat boots.
 Rockers have continued to wear leather motorcycle jackets, often adorned with patches, studs, spikes and painted artwork; jeans or leather trousers; and white silk scarves.
 Leather caps adorned with metal studs and chains, common among rockers in the 1950s and 1960s, are rarely seen any more.
 Instead, some contemporary rockers wear a classic woollen flat cap.